EpiSci/Modulabs_log/tf.estimator.md

 	n_classes=3)
 ```

-Without calling `tf.variable_scope()` or building models, the graph, tensorboard, and model specification are all done automatically using `tf.estimator`.
+All the graph, tensorboard, and model specifications are automatically performed using `tf.estimator`, without specifying `tf.variable_scope()` or building models.
 Then, the specified operations and objects returned from a `model_fn` are passed through EstimatorSpec which is defined [here](https://github.com/tensorflow/tensorflow/blob/r1.11/tensorflow/python/estimator/model_fn.py#L67).

-`EstimatorSpec` fully defines the model to be run by an Estimator.
+`EstimatorSpec` fully defines the model to be run by an Estimator. `EstimatorSpec` takes required fields regarding specified `ModeKeys`.
-Referred to the `ModeKeys`, each mode's required fields are passed through `EstimatorSpec`.

 ```py
 tf.estimator.EstimatorSpec(